Why is sleep important for kids?

-We now know that it’s important for children to have healthy diets and get plenty of exercise since obesity is becoming a well known problem among children – it’s all over the media after all.
+We now know that it’s important for children to have a healthy diet and get plenty of physical activity since obesity is becoming a well known problem among children – it’s all over the media after all.

 I want them to know that going to bed early isn’t a punishment, instead it is beneficial to their health, just like eating healthy and staying active are.

 How Much Sleep Does A School Aged Child Need?

 Children will vary with regards to how many hours of sleep they need a night, but the general consensus is that children between the ages of 6 and 12 should be getting a solid 9-11 hours of sleep each night according to The National Sleep Foundation.

 If you are struggling to get your 0-5 year old to sleep, these articles may be of help:

-In order for your school aged child to have good sleep habits it is imperative to ensure that your baby gets the recommended amount of sleep starting from day 1.
+In order for your school aged child to have good sleep habits it is essential to ensure that your child gets the recommended amount of sleep starting from day 1.

 ♦ Sleep Promotes Physical Growth

 This hormone is what is responsible for muscle and tissue development!

 ♦ Sleep Helps With Attention

 Another study presented at the SLEEP 2015 conference found that motor planning skills – which are often difficult for children with ADHD – improve when the child gets more sleep.

-Start with 20-30 minutes earlier for a few nights and keep adding another 10 minutes to that until your child is going to be at a reasonable time for his age.
+Start with 20-30 minutes earlier for a few nights and keep adding another 10 minutes to that until your child is going to be at a reasonable time for their age.

 ♦ Sleep Helps The Brain Stay Organized

-There is still a lot more research that needs to be done in this area, but what we are starting to learn from many sleep studies is that when we sleep our brain goes through a de-cluttering process.
+There is still a lot more research that needs to be done in this area, but what researchers are starting to learn from many sleep studies is that when we sleep our brain goes through a de-cluttering process.

 ♦ Sleep Helps Kids Learn